07Satyam/07Satyam/README.md

 - 🌱 I’m currently learning Deep Learning and Computer Vision topics.
 - 👯 I’m looking to collaborate on any AI or DS project.
 - 🤔 I’m looking for help with NLP.
-- 💬 Ask me about ML, OpenCV or any tech related stuff.
+- 💬 Ask me about ML, Statistics or any tech related stuff.
 - 📫 How to reach me:  <a href="https://www.linkedin.com/in/satyam-gadekar-930810158"> <img align="middle" alt="07Satyam | LinkedIn" width="22px"
                           src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
                         </a>